DKolmas/DKolmas.github.io/_posts/2020-01-25-Value-functions-and-policies.md

 > * <span style="color:dodgerblue">**Policy is a mapping from given state to probabilities of selecting each action.
 It is written as $$\pi(a \mid s)$$**</span>
 > * <span style="color:dodgerblue">**Value function $$\upsilon_{\pi}(s)$$ is defined as the value of expected return when being in state s and following policy $$\pi$$ thereafter**</span>
 > * <span style="color:dodgerblue">**Action-value function $$q_{\pi}(s,a)$$ of taking action $$a$$ in state $$s$$ under policy $$\pi$$ is defined as expected return cacluated when starting from state $$s$$, taking action $$a$$ and following policy $$\pi$$ thereafter**</span>
+> * <span style="color:dodgerblue">**A fundamental property of value functions used throughout reinforcement learning and dynamic proramming is that they satisfy recursive relationship**</span>

 ### What is a policy?